 If the MRB finds that a State program is satisfactory for all performance indicators, the State's program will be found adequate to protect public health and safety.

-If the MRB finds that a State program is satisfactory but needs improvement for one or two performance indicators and is satisfactory for all remaining performance indicators, the MRB should consider whether the State's program is adequate or adequate but needs improvement.
+If the MRB finds that a State program is satisfactory with improvement needed for one or two performance indicators and is satisfactory for all remaining performance indicators, the MRB should consider whether the State's program is adequate or adequate with improvement needed.

-Finding 2—Adequate But Needs Improvement
+Finding 2—Adequate To Protect Public Health and Safety but needs improvement

-If the MRB finds that a State program is satisfactory but needs improvement for one or two performance indicators and is satisfactory for all remaining performance indicators, the MRB should consider whether the State's program is adequate or adequate but needs improvement.
+If the MRB finds that a State program is satisfactory with improvement needed for one or two performance indicators, one of which is Technical Staffing and Training, and is satisfactory for all remaining performance indicators, the MRB should consider whether the State's program is adequate with improvement needed.

-If the MRB finds that a State program protects public health and safety and is satisfactory but needs improvement for three or more performance indicators and is satisfactory for the remaining performance indicators, the MRB should give strong consideration to finding the State's program adequate but needs improvement.

-If the MRB finds that a State program protects public health and safety but is unsatisfactory for one or more performance indicators and is satisfactory or satisfactory but needs improvement for the remaining performance indicators, the MRB should give strong consideration to finding the State's program adequate but needs improvement.
+If the MRB finds that a State program protects public health and safety but is unsatisfactory for one or more performance indicators or satisfactory with improvement needed for three or more performance indicators the MRB should give strong consideration to finding the State's program adequate with improvement needed.

-In cases in which previous recommendations associated with indicator findings of adequate but needs improvement have not been completed for a significant period of time beyond the originally scheduled date, the MRB also may find that the program is adequate but needs improvement.
+In cases in which previous recommendations associated with indicator findings with needed have not been addressed for a significant period of time beyond the originally scheduled date, the MRB also may find that the program is adequate with improvement needed.

-Finding 3—Inadequate To Protect Public Health and Safety
+Finding 3—Not Adequate To Protect Public Health and Safety

-If the MRB finds that a State program is not capable of reasonably ensuring public health and safety for any reason, the MRB will find that the State's program is inadequate to protect public health and safety.
+If the MRB finds that a State program is not capable of reasonably ensuring public health and safety for any reason, the MRB will find that the State's program is not adequate to protect public health and safety.

 Compatibility Findings for Agreement State Programs